 Bed

-A sleigh bed would be all the rage, with its decorative turns and thick mattress that requires a running leap to get on to its great height.
+A sleigh bed would be all the rage, with its decorative turns and thick mattress requiring a running leap to reach its great height.
 Or the ubiquitous four-poster, its massive uprights liberally embellished with scrollwork and mythological scenes.

 For an Eastern look, a four-poster with thinner uprights and a circular thin curtain canopy above that can be let down like a mosquito net.
-Sporting lovely pale skin is great, but not because you’ve been drained of blood by flying insects.
+Sporting lovely pale skin is great, but not because flying insects have drained you of blood.
 Or succubi.

 Choose beds that complement the other furniture in your bedroom.
 Add mosquito netting, canopy, or a bed crown for a regal look that looks as though you are on an epic adventure.